 Most dogs are great swimmers and some dog breeds simply love the water.
 However, other dogs are more careful around the water, or even afraid of water.
 In some cases, it could be because their only experience with water up to that point has been a bath.

 In other cases, it might be fear of something new.
 But the good news is that with some training and patience, you can turn any dog into a water loving swimmer.
 Therefore try to avoid big mistakes when introducing your dog to the water.

-Here are 4 easy steps to make your dog love water:
+4 Tips to make your dog love water

 1. Make bath time fun and memorable